VoiletDragon/GA-G41MT-S2PT-Rev-1.1-DSDT/README.md

 # GA-G41MT-S2PT-Rev-1.1-DSDT-Patch
 GA-G41MT-S2PT Rev 1.1 DSDT Patches

-So I’ve been working on a DSDT for the GA-G41MT-S2PT Revision 1.1 which can be added to MaciASL under Repo section.
+So I’ve been working on a DSDT for the GA-G41MT-S2PT Revision 1.1.

 Note that ALC889 patch will not work on Revision 2.0 which uses VIA Audio Chip.
 Revision 1.1 Uses ALC889.
 Revision 1.0 & 2.1 has ALC887.